YoussefSell/Email.Net/README.md

         /* used to specify the default from to be used when sending the emails */ options.DefaultFrom = new MailAddress("from@email.net");

-        /* set the default EDP to be used for sending the emails */ options.DefaultEmailDeliveryProvider = SmtpEmailDeliveryProvider.Name;
+        /* set the default Channel to be used for sending the emails */ options.DefaultEmailDeliveryChannel = SmtpEmailDeliveryChannel.Name;
     })
-    // register the EDPs
+    // register the Channels
     .UseSmtp(options => options.UseGmailSmtp("your-email@gmail.com", "password"))
     .Create();
 ```

-on the `EmailServiceFactory` class you will find a static property `Instance` that give you an instance of the factory, than you will have access to three methods on the factory:
+The `EmailServiceFactory.Instance` provides a fluent API with three key methods:

-- **UseOptions():** to configure the email service options.
+- **UseOptions():** Configure the email service options.
-- **UseEDP():** to register the EDPs to be used for sending emails.
+- **UseChannel():** Register the Channels to be used for sending emails.
-- **Create():** to create an instance of the EmailService.
+- **Create():** Build and return the EmailService instance.

 starting with `UseOptions()` you can configure the `EmailService` options, there are three options:

 - **PauseSending:** to pause the sending of emails, if set to true nothing will be sent.
 - **DefaultFrom:** to set the default Sender email, so that you don't have to do it each time on the message, note that if you have specified a Sender email on the message this value will be ignored.
-- **DefaultEmailDeliveryProvider:** to specify the default EDP that should be used to send the emails, because you can configure multiple EDPs you should indicate which one you want to be used.
+- **DefaultEmailDeliveryChannel:** to specify the default Channel that should be used to send the emails, because you can configure multiple Channels you should indicate which one you want to be used by default.

-`UseEDP()` takes an instance of the EDP, like so: `UseEDP(new SmtpEmailDeliveryProvider(configuration))`, but you're not going to use this method, instead you will use the extension methods given to you by the EDPs as we seen on the example above, the SMTP EDP has an extension method `UseSmtp()` that will allow you to register it.
+`UseChannel()` takes an instance of the Channel, like so: `UseChannel(new SmtpEmailDeliveryChannel(configuration))`, but you're not going to use this method, instead you will use the extension methods given to you by the Channels as we seen on the example above, the SMTP Channel has an extension method `UseSmtp()` that will allow you to register it.

 finally `Create()` will simply create an instance of the `EmailService`.